I’m a songwriter.

 With all of that said, this week’s writing prompt is to write a song using one melodic or harmonic loop throughout the entire piece.

-Lastly, be sure to check back in on May 24th for your next prompt – we can’t wait to here what you come up with.
+Check back in for your next prompt on May 24th.
+We can’t wait to hear what you create!

 May 10, 2019